 From: Bristol, England

-This English underground progressive-psych group is best known for scoring a surprise hit in 1971 with the atypical 'Jig-A-Jig', which peaked at #7 on the U.K. charts.
-They formed in the city of Bristol in 1967 and were originally known as Pictures of Dorian Gray, but soon changed their name to East Of Eden with original members Dave Arbus (electric violin, flute, saxophone, trumpet), Ron Caines (alto saxophone), Geoff Nicholson (guitar, vocals), Mike Price (bass) and Stuart Rossister (drums).
-Price didn't last long however and was replaced by Terry Brace (bass), and at the same time Al Read (vocals) was added to the fold.
+This English underground prog-psych group is best known for scoring a surprise hit in 1971 with the atypical 'Jig-A-Jig', which peaked at #7 on the U.K. charts.
+They formed in the city of Bristol in 1967 and were originally known as Pictures Of Dorian Gray, but soon changed their name to East Of Eden with original members Dave Arbus (electric violin, flute, saxophone, trumpet), Ron Caines (alto saxophone), Geoff Nicholson (guitar, vocals), Mike Price (bass) and Stuart Rossister (drums).
+Price didn't last long however and was replaced by Terry Brace (bass), and at the same time, Al Read (vocals) was added to the fold.
 It was this lineup that released their outstanding yet obscure debut 45 ('King Of Siam' b/w 'Ballad Of Harvey Kaye') on the Atlantic label in the summer of 1968, but as good as it is, it made little impact.

 Artist information sources include: The book, 'Tapestry of Delights Revisited' by Vernon Joynson.

 (Original 45 Label: Atlantic 584198, B - July, 1968)

 (Original 45 Label: Atlantic 584198, A - July, 1968)